 - Coffee: 100+ mg caffeine per cup

-Therefore, if you are looking for jitter-free caffeine, green or white tea would be the best choices due to lower caffeine content and the presence of l-theanine.
+Therefore, if you are looking for jitter-free caffeine, green or white tea would be the best choice due to lower caffeine content and the presence of l-theanine.

 Mate Nutritional Value